Ursynów: Early modern period

 The Potocki Palace built in 1782.

-In 1656, the villages of Jeziorki and Kabaty were destroyed by the army of the Swedish Empire, during the Siege of Warsaw in the Northern War.
+In 1656, the villages of Jeziorki and Kabaty were destroyed by the army of the Swedish Empire, during the siege of Warsaw in the Second Northern War.

-In the 18th century, in the north and central west were founded villages of Grabów and Pyry.

-In the 1720s, Kabaty and Moczydło were bought by Elżbieta Sieniawska, a noblewoman and landowner, who then incorporated them into the Wilanów Estate.
-In 1726, she also ordered the protection of the nearby Kabaty Woods from deforestation.
-Additionally in 1731, the estate was expanded with Wolica being bought by nobleperson Maria Zofia Czartoryska.

-At the end of the 16th century, within the area of current Natolin and Wilanów Fields, king John III Sobieski established a designated royal area for animal hunting, as part of the nearby Wilanów Palace complex.
-In 1730, the estate owners, Maria Zofia Czartoryska and August Aleksander Czartoryski, leased it to king Augustus II the Strong, who turned it into a pheasantry.
-As such, the area became known as Bażantaria (Polish for pheasantry).
-It was designed in French Baroque style, with pathways branching out away from the main building, similar to those in Palace of Versailles.
+At the end of the 16th century, within the area of current Natolin and Błonia Wilanowskie, King John III Sobieski established a designated royal area for animal hunting, as part of the nearby Wilanów Palace complex.
+In 1730, the estate owners, Maria Zofia Czartoryska and August Aleksander Czartoryski, leased it to King Augustus II the Strong, who turned it into a pheasantry, with the area becoming known as Bażantaria (Polish for pheasantry).
+It was designed in a French Baroque style, with pathways branching out away from the main building, similar to those in Palace of Versailles.
 In 1733, the property was returned to its owners.
-In 1780, Czartoryski began the construction of his residence, which later would become known as the Potocki Palace.
+In 1780, Czartoryski began the construction of his residence, which later became known as the Potocki Palace.
 The Neoclassical building was designed by a renowned contemporary architect Szymon Bogumił Zug, while the interior was designed by Vincenzo Brenna.
 It featured a distinctive half-open salon, with a view of the forest below the Warsaw Escarpment.
 Its construction was finished in 1782, and following Czartoryski's death the same year, it was inherited by his daughter, Elżbieta Izabela Lubomirska.
 In 1799, it became a wedding gift to her daughter Aleksandra Lubomirska and brother-in-law Stanisław Kostka Potocki, and in 1805, it was inherited by their son Aleksander Stanisław Potocki and his wife Anna Tyszkiewicz.
 In 1807, following the birth of their daughter, Natalia Potocka, the area was renamed after her to Natolin.
 The palace was rebuilt in 1808, with project by Chrystian Piotr Aigner, and again between 1834 and 1838, with project by Enrico Marconi.
 In 1892, it was inherited by the Branicki family.
 Currently, the palace is located in the district of Wilanów, next to the Ursynów border.